 The Plant Group was formally established in 2013 and has three main activities: wildflower walks, surveys of potential or existing Local Wildlife Sites and recording of plants for botanical recording schemes such as those run by the Botanical Society of the British Isles (BSBI).
 Records gathered by UOWG members contributed to the recently published ecological atlas of Shropshire’s flowering plants (see http://bsbi.org.uk/shropshire.html) .
 To ensure we can all do these surveys more effectively the Plant Group also runs informal workshops to hone our skills (whatever our starting point!)

 Walks and recording days in 2018 will be led by Rob Rowe (ecological consultant) with assistance from Cassy Clayton (Natural England).
 Some of the workshop days are led by appropriate experts; places need to be booked and may involve a charge.
-The 2018 programme of Plant Group activities is below and a pdf can be downloaded here.
+As an example of our activities the 2018 programme of Plant Group activities is below and a pdf can be downloaded here.